-If you are considering a career in patient therapy, you’re probably weighing the pros and cons of OT vs PT.
+If you are considering a career in patient therapy, you’re probably weighing the pros and cons of Occupational Therapy vs Physical Therapy.

 Occupational Therapists and Physical Therapists have many overlapping job responsibilities, but the specific roles do vary quite a bit.
 Because you are here now, you are likely wondering, “Which path should I choose: an OT or PT career?”